-With the right tools and knowledge, you can create graphic t-shirts from the comfort of your own home.
-In this article, we’ve compiled several ways to make shirts at home with varying costs associated with custom printing.
+With the right tools and knowledge, you can create graphic t-shirts easily.
+In this article, we’ve compiled several ways to make shirts from the comfort of your own home with varying costs associated with custom printing.

 Before diving into the thriving art of t-shirt printing, you need to know the essentials and challenges you might face when adding ink to fabric.
 Use our list of ideas as a guide on what you need to know before starting.

-Learning how to make your own t-shirts at home is in no way a simple process, but with a bit of patience, you can master a technique that best fits your artistic vision and skills in fabric design.
+Learning how to make your own t-shirts at home isn’t a simple process, but with a bit of patience, you can master a technique that best fits your artistic vision and skills in fabric design.
 Some methods won’t fit every fabric type and color, and some tools may require a larger budget.

-With all that said, let’s check out six accessible printing methods – how to make custom t-shirts at home and save money in the process.
+With all that said, let’s check out eight accessible printing methods and learn how to make custom t-shirts at home and save money in the process.

 Industry-grade print fulfillment services have become increasingly accessible to individual producers.
 Now, with a print-on-demand (POD) order fulfillment method, you can create finished shirt mockups exclusively online, manufactured, and shipped on your behalf.